turnerdylan/Ghostbusters/README.md

 </p>

-Spooked! is a multiplayer couch co-op game focused on teamwork and emergent player experiences where you and your team of amateur ghost hunters have to figure out how to scare some pesky ghosts off a haunted island.
+Spooked! is a multiplayer couch co-op game focused on teamwork and emergent player experiences where you and your team of amateur ghost hunters travel to a haunted island to catch some pesky ghosts.

 Our process documentation for this project can be found [here](https://github.com/turnerdylan/Ghostbusters/tree/master/Ghostbusters/Documentation)